 Read more about The Maggie Tree productions on our Productions page.

 Vanessa Sabourin is an Alberta-based Theatre artist.
 She co-founded The Maggie Tree with Kristi Hansen, and is the former Artistic Director for Urban Curvz Theatre, a female-based company in Calgary (now Handsome Alice Theatre).
 Direction credits include Lost ‘n’ Lost Department (Pie Factory); Hunger Striking (Urban Curvz); Hunger Striking, A Life In The Day, Shatter and Hroses: An Affront To Reason (The Maggie Tree) and Cleave (Tiny Bear Jaws).
-Selected performing credits include Nevermore (Catalyst Theatre); Beckett’s Shorts (Surreal Soreal); Grease, The Sound of Music, Measure for Measure and Christmas Carol (Citadel Theatre); Macbeth, Richard, A Midsummer Nights Dream, and Henry V (FreeWill Players); Madagascar (Blarney Productions); The Penelopiad (Alberta Theatre Projects); The Last Voyage of Donald Crowhurst (Ghost River Theatre); The Crucible (Theatre Calgary); 19 Weeks (Northern Light Theatre); Dangerous Corner and When Girls Collide (Vertigo Theatre), Once Upon An Atom Bomb (Green Fools); Spitfire Grill (Leave It To Jane).
-Vanessa received the 2019 Sterling Award for Outstanding Performance in a Leading Role for her work on 19 Weeks.
+Selected performing credits include Nevermore (Catalyst Theatre); Beckett’s Shorts (Surreal Soreal); Grease, The Sound of Music, Measure for Measure and Christmas Carol (Citadel Theatre); Macbeth, Richard, A Midsummer Nights Dream, and Henry V (FreeWill Players); Madagascar (Blarney Productions); The Penelopiad (Alberta Theatre Projects); The Last Voyage of Donald Crowhurst (Ghost River Theatre); The Crucible (Theatre Calgary); 19 weeks (Northern Light Theatre/Azimuth Theatre); Dangerous Corner and When Girls Collide (Vertigo Theatre), Once Upon An Atom Bomb (Green Fools); Spitfire Grill (Leave It To Jane).
+Vanessa received the 2019 Sterling Award for Outstanding Performance in a Leading Role for her work on 19 weeks.
 She graduated from the Grant MacEwan Theatre Arts Program, spent 2 years at the Liverpool Institute for Performing Arts, and 7 months in Wales at the Centre for Performance Research.